pkorivi/behavioral_cloning/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced in the code.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer so that manually tuning the learning rate wasn't necessary.